SLiPs23/azure-demo/tf-deploy/README.md

 `kubectl get nodes`

 That's it, we now have a running Kubernetes cluster in Azure.
-Head over to the kubernetes directory for deploying Prometheus, Grafana, Nginx-Ingress, and Nginx
+Head over to the kubernetes directory for deploying Prometheus, Grafana, Nginx-Ingress, and Nginx.